 Chung’s work studies the geographical shifts in countries that were traumatized by war, human destruction, or natural disaster.
 Her map drawings layer different periods in the history of devastated topographies, reflecting the impossibility of accurately creating cartographic representations of most places.
 Transgressing space and time, these works unveil the connection between imperialist ideologies and visions of modernity.
 Her maps interweave historical and geologic events – and spatial and sociopolitical changes – with future predictions, revealing cartography as a discipline that draws on the realms of perception and fantasy as much as geography.
 Exploring world geopolitics by integrating international treaties with local histories, Chung’s work re-maps memories that were denied in official records.
 Based on meticulous ethnographic research and archival documents, her work excavates layers of history, re-writes chronicles of places, and creates interventions into the spatial narratives produced through statecraft.

-Chung’s 2017 exhibitions include SUNSHOWER: Contemporary Art from Southeast Asia 1980s to Now, Mori Art Museum, Tokyo, Japan; Performing the Border, Kunstraum Niederoesterreich, Vienna, Austria; Detour, Nobel Peace Center, Oslo, Norway; and she has upcoming solo exhibitions at the Johann Jacobs Museum, Zurich, Switzerland, and Tyler Rollins Fine Art, NY.
+Chung’s 2017 exhibitions include SUNSHOWER: Contemporary Art from Southeast Asia 1980s to Now, Mori Art Museum, Tokyo, Japan; Performing the Border, Kunstraum Niederoesterreich, Vienna, Austria; Detours, Nobel Peace Center, Oslo, Norway; and the unwanted population, Tyler Rollins Fine Art, NY.
 In 2016, Chung’s work was featured in numerous museum exhibitions and biennials on four continents, including: Insecurities: Tracing Displacement and Shelter, Museum of Modern Art, New York, NY; EVA International – Ireland’s Biennial; Illumination, Louisiana Museum of Modern Art, Humlebæk, Denmark; Kenpoku Art 2016, Hitachi City Museum, Ibaraki, Japan; The XIII Bienal de Cuenca, Ecuador.
 She was awarded the 2013 Sharjah Biennial Prize honoring her exceptional contribution to the biennial.
 In the United States, she has presented four solo shows at Tyler Rollins Fine Art (2008, 2010, 2012, 2015) and has appeared in such museum exhibitions as: My Voice Would Reach You, Museum of Fine Arts, Houston (2014); California Pacific Triennial, Orange County Museum of Art (2013); and Six Lines of Flight, San Francisco Museum of Modern Art (2012).
 Chung is a co-founder of Sàn Art, an independent, artist-initiated, non-profit gallery space & reading room in Ho Chi Minh City.